 A Texas Democrat who broke barriers as a key voice for Hispanic Americans in Congress during the 1980s.

-Albert Bustamante's journey from the fields of Asherton, Texas, to the halls of Congress was a classic American political ascent.
-Born in 1935, he served in the Air Force before entering politics as a aide and later a judge in Bexar County.
-In 1984, he captured Texas's 23rd congressional district, a vast and challenging stretch of South Texas, becoming a symbol of growing Latino political power.
-In Washington, his style was more pragmatic than fiery, focusing on constituent service and leveraging his seat on the powerful House Appropriations Committee to direct federal dollars to his district.
-His tenure as Chair of the Congressional Hispanic Caucus cemented his role as a national leader for Latino communities, though his career was later overshadowed by legal troubles.
+Albert Bustamante served in the Air Force before entering politics as an aide and later a judge in Bexar County.
+In 1984, he captured Texas's 23rd congressional district, a vast stretch of South Texas, becoming a symbol of growing Latino political power.
+In Washington, he focused on constituent service and leveraged his seat on the House Appropriations Committee to direct federal dollars to his district.
+He chaired the Congressional Hispanic Caucus.
+His career was later overshadowed by legal troubles.
 His story remains one of significant breakthrough and the complex realities of political life.

 1928–1945